pixpark/gpupixel/README.md

 >💡 The face key points detection currently utilizes the [Face++](https://www.faceplusplus.com.cn/) library, but it will be replaced with either **[VNN](https://github.com/joyycom/VNN)** or **[NCNN](https://github.com/Tencent/ncnn)** in the future.

+> The supported versions for Linux and Windows is expected to be completed before the Chinese 2024 New Year.

 ## Effects Preview

 👉 **Video: <a href="https://youtu.be/9BY1Qx1NEPs" target="_blank">YouTube</a> | <a href="https://www.bilibili.com/video/BV1xQ4y1L7Fh/?share_source=copy_web&vd_source=46adcb1014fa989cfcbb4cc1e866831e" target="_blank">BiliBili</a>**